mcapavan/Presto/README.md

 # Presto

-Capture the Presto code and best practices
+Java 8 is the mandatory version for Presto.

-Java 8 is the mandatory version for Presto
+More details on Presto are available from [Presto] (https://prestodb.io/) website

 ### Presto Installation: